presidenten/grafana-loki-example/docs/exploring.md

 Loki supports lots of filters and pipelines.

-Grafana has nice docs on `LogQL`, but for a quicker starts, checkout these cheat-sheets:
+Grafana has nice docs on `LogQL`, but for a quicker start, checkout this cheat-sheet:

 https://megamorf.gitlab.io/cheat-sheets/loki/